India's grain export drive seen election-proof

-NEW DELHI India's main opposition, the Bharatiya Janata Party (BJP), said it would push on with the country's drive to expand its grain exports if it forms the next government after elections that kicked off last week.
+NEW DELHI, April 14 India's main opposition party said it would push on with the country's drive to expand its grain exports if it forms the next government after elections that kicked off last week.

 Since export restrictions were eased three years ago, India has emerged as the world's top rice exporter and a key supplier of wheat to Southeast Asia and the Middle East.

-Some grain traders had speculated that export policy could change if the BJP ousted the ruling Congress party-led government, but a senior BJP official sought to allay those concerns.
+Some grain traders had speculated that export policy could change if the opposition Bharatiya Janata Party (BJP) ousted the ruling Congress party-led government, but a senior BJP official sought to allay those concerns.

 "We favour building the Indian grain brand globally and that would need consistency in export policy," said Satpal Malik, the BJP vice-president in charge of drafting the farm policy section of the party's election manifesto.